 Go to the Settings section of your organization.
-Look at the Azure Active Directory section at the bottom.
+Look at the lower Azure Active Directory section.
 Make a note of the tenant that backs your organization.

 Sign in to the new Azure portal, portal.azure.com.
 Check your user profile in the tenant from step 1.
 Check the User type value shown as follows: